FuckingToasters/discord-group-spammer/README.md

 ### The Member Adder got "patched" (Discord added 30+ Seconds ratelimit per 10 Groups.
 Currently working on a Bypass - 01.12.2021)
 ### If you know, how im able to bypass without to just sleep a bit unil the ratelimit is over, please open a suggestion (use the given template please otherwise i close the suggestion without specifing a reason.)
 ### If i do not find any good bypass (expect then waiting for the ratelimit to be over what is quite pointless, i will replace it with another similar tool.)
+### The Program is still working the only issue is, that after adding a user to 10 Groups, it nends to wait about 30 Seconds (ratelimit) earlier the API endpoint not had any ratelimit.
+Its still useful if the Victim is offline and dont notice it so he cant block you.

 ### HOW TO INSTALL
 -----------------------------------